 Welcome to the Center for Counseling & Student Development

 We are here to support you through empowerment, advocacy, encouraging growth and change, building resilience, and fostering connection and engagement.
 CCSD programs and services are intended to help with reducing psychological symptoms, coping with life events and developmental tasks, improving interpersonal skills and relationships and increasing self-knowledge and resilience.
 We are committed to equity and respect for individual and cultural differences.
-Most services are covered by the Student Health Fee that all full-time matriculated students pay.
+Services are covered by the Student Health Fee that all full-time matriculated students pay.

 Continuing in Fall 2019

 In response to feedback, we will be piloting new procedures for first appointments at the CCSD this semester.

 1 in 9 UD students will seek counseling for: